AEOAI SearchLocal Business

 Why Loudmink fits local businesses

 Three things make Loudmink practical for a local business.
 First, the $99/mo Starter plan gives you 50 tracked queries and 8 optimized articles per month on ChatGPT.
 For a restaurant, plumber, or dental practice, 50 queries covers your core services and competitors.
 Second, Reddit execution starting at the $299/mo Pro plan: Loudmink agents find Reddit threads that AI search engines use for recommendations, write posts mentioning your business, and post them on your behalf.
-This matters because Grok accounts for 60% or more of all Reddit citations in AI search, and ChatGPT pulls from Reddit threads regularly.
-Third, post-publication verification: after content goes live, Loudmink rechecks AI search engines to confirm your business is actually showing up in answers.
+This matters because AI search engines lean heavily on Reddit for local recommendations: Perplexity cites Reddit most (around 46.7% of its citations), Grok relies on Reddit as its single most-cited domain (around 16%), and ChatGPT pulls from Reddit threads regularly, though Claude barely uses it.
+Third, continuous post-publication monitoring: after content goes live, Loudmink keeps tracking AI engines so you can see whether your business is showing up in answers.

 Where Loudmink falls short for local businesses